Northam eases restrictions on school, college graduations

 Wednesday’s announcement exempts graduation and commencement ceremonies from the state restriction on social gatherings.

-The two major guidelines cover the size of groups attending graduation ceremonies.
+The two major guidelines cover the size of groups attending the ceremonies.

-Outdoor events will be capped at the lesser of 5,000 people or 30 percent of the venue capacity.
-Indoor events will be limited to the lesser of 500 people or 30 percent of the venue capacity.
+Outdoor events will be capped at the lesser of 5,000 people or 30% of the venue capacity.
+Indoor events will be limited to the lesser of 500 people or 30% of the venue capacity.

 “While graduation and commencement ceremonies will still be different than they were in the past,” Northam said, “this is a tremendous step forward for all of our schools, our graduates, and their families.”

 “We have the green light, for now, to make plans for graduation based on guidance that will be in place on April 1, 2021,” said UVA Wise Chancellor Donna P. Henry.
-“The new requirements allow us to hold Commencement at Carl Smith Stadium based on 30 percent of facility capacity.
-It allows us to bring 1,170 people, including graduates, faculty, Commencement staff, and guests into the stadium.”
+“The new requirements allow us to hold commencement at Carl Smith Stadium based on 30% of facility capacity.
+It allows us to bring 1,170 people, including graduates, faculty, commencement staff, and guests into the stadium.”

 Henry said the college plans to hold two commencement ceremonies — one each for the classes of 2020 and 2021 — on May 8 and May 9.
 Henry said that more details on state guidelines for commencement will be released in coming weeks.

-Wise County School Superintendent Greg Mullins and Lee County Superintendent Brian Dean each said that Northam’s announcement will let staff begin working on details for proposed high school graduations for this school year.
+Wise County School Superintendent Greg Mullins and Lee County Superintendent Brian Dean each said that Northam’s announcement will let staff begin working on details for proposed high school graduations.

 “This allows us to get closer to what we’ve done in the past,” Mullins said, “and it puts us in a better position to have a more normal graduation.”